 U.WE Speak and USC Speak

-The oldest existing Open Mic in Trinidad and Tobago, U.WE Speak was established at the University of the West Indies campus by Muhammad Muwakil and Nku Davis in 2005 as a space for students to explore societal issues through arts and discussion.
-Currently, both U.WE Speak and U.SC Speak are produced by the 2 Cents Movement, in collaboration with the Bocas Lit Fest, and remain a compelling part of campus life and a space for creative discourse.
+The oldest existing Open Mic in Trinidad and Tobago, U.WE Speak was established at the University of the West Indies, St. Augustine Campus by Muhammad Muwakil and Nku Davis in 2005 as a space for students to explore societal issues through arts and discussion.
+Currently, both U.WE Speak and U.SC Speak (at the University of the Southern Caribbean) are produced by the 2 Cents Movement, in collaboration with the Bocas Lit Fest, and remain a compelling part of campus life and a space for creative discourse.